St Thomas More Catholic School, Nuneaton: Sixth Form

-St Thomas More Sixth Form was established in September 2011 with the current director of the Sixth Form being Amita Patel.
-The current requirements for admission to the sixth form is 5 GCSEs A*-C with at least a C in both Maths and English.
+St Thomas More Sixth Form was established in September 2011 with the current director of the Sixth Form being Phil Gray.
+The current requirements for admission to the sixth form is 5 GCSEs 9-4 with at least a 4 in both Maths and English.
 Currently only AS and A2 levels are taught at the sixth form as the main education; as well as an additional ASDAN course.